 The graph below shows Rhodolite graph points.
 Like Malaya Garnet, Rhodolite is often a mixture of Pyrope, Almandine and Spessartine.
-Most points fall well inside the boundaries of the Pyralpsite ternary.
+Most graph points fall well inside the boundaries of the Pyralpsite ternary.

-The graph point positions for 68 Rhodolites from around the world tell us that this variety of Pyrope Garnet is not only distinguished by its unique purple color (which is influenced by trace chemistry), but also by its major composition, which tends to include more Spessartine (manganese) and less Almandine (iron) than what is found in red Standard Pyrope.
+The graph point positions for 68 Rhodolites from around the world demonstrate that this variety of Pyrope Garnet is not only distinguished by its unique purple color (which is influenced by trace chemistry), but also by its major composition, which tends to include more Spessartine (manganese) and less Almandine (iron) than what is found in red Standard Pyrope.
 The range of composition also indicates that most Rhodolites are closer to the pure Pyrope end member than are Standard Pyropes, meaning Rhodolites in general have higher magnesium content than Standard Pyropes.
-However, the occasional "high" Rhodolite has composition that approaches the composition of some low Almandine gems.
+However, the occasional "high" Rhodolite can have composition that approaches the composition of some low Almandine gems.

 Rhodolite color ranges from purplish red to reddish purple to pinkish purple.
 Color intensity can vary from light (below left) to dark (below right).
 Purple color is the result of the ratio of chromium/vanadium (pink component) to iron and manganese (blue component), and iron content is on average lower than in Standard Pyrope.

 Gems that are reddish purple (as are the two gems above) with a predominant hue of purple in daylight tend to show color shift to pink or red when viewed under incandescent light.
 Rhodolites that are purplish red (as are the two gems below) have a predominant hue of red or pink in daylight.
-Gem dealers use "fruity" names to refer to these Rhodolites, such as "Cranberry" Rhodolite, "Raspberry" Rhodlite, and "Cherry" Rhodolite.
+Gem dealers use "fruity" names to refer to these reddish Rhodolites, such as "Cranberry" Rhodolite, "Raspberry" Rhodlite, and "Cherry" Rhodolite.